-This rule directly benefits small kiwifruit handlers.
-It is anticipated that approximately 20 of the 65 handlers are eligible for the reduced reporting burden authorized by this rule.
 The range of volume of kiwifruit handled by kiwifruit handlers is extremely broad with some handlers handling as few as 50 tray equivalents and others over 1 million tray equivalents.
 The majority of handlers fall in the middle and on average ship between 100,000 and 800,000 tray equivalents.

-Based on available information, the AMS has determined that this action will not have a significant economic impact on a substantial number of small entities.
+Therefore, the AMS has determined that this action will not have a significant economic impact on a substantial number of small entities.